vkhazin/multicloud-courseware/content/iac/lab-terraform.md

 Create a [new project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) with name: `gcp-terraform`

+Navigate to the project home and copy `Project ID`, different from the project name

-Wait for the creation process to complete
+Wait for the creation process to complete...

+Navigate to `Compute Engine` and wait for the API getting enabled...

 Select `Activate Cloud Shell`